 Even before COVID-19 spread across the planet and forced the population into quarantine, online learning was growing in popularity.
 This was especially true for higher education institutions in the U.S., for whom distance-learning student enrollment had increased steadily over the past two decades.
 Now, after colleges and universities were forced to move online with just weeks’ notice, remote learning is becoming a major component of the way students learn.

 As with any shift into a more technologically driven future, online learning has invited its fair share of skepticism.
 A recent op-ed in the New York Times, laments the loss of essential components of education such as “tutoring, individualized feedback, and mentoring.”
-(It should be noted here that many online platforms, such as the HOL Cloud, offer effective systems for individualized feedback and remediation.)
+(It should be noted here that many online lab management platforms, such as the HOL Cloud, offer effective systems for individualized feedback and remediation.)

 To be sure, the author posits valid concerns about the significant challenges that can affect online learning, “such as spotty access to the internet or an unstable living environment.”
 But the notion that distance learning is inherently less effective than face-to-face instruction is unfounded.